 Here’s a multi-purpose survival item that could come in handy in quite a few ways.
 Radio communication will likely be one of the only ways to effectively communicate in a nuclear fallout scenario.
 Having the ability to stay tuned in to what’s happening in your local area will be absolutely key to keeping yourself and your family safe.
 It’s maybe the most important item on this list considering the aid or assistance you might miss out on in a survival scenario where you have no radio.

-This unit is particularly capable as an emergency radio because it can be self-powered by the included crank and also charged by solar power, AAA batteries or by a USB cable.
-There’s a power bank for charging other devices, a flashlight and even a survival fire starter kit included, so this unit has truly been made with a disaster scenario in mind.
-This radio is impressively lightweight at only 13 ounces, so it can come with you when you need to leave your shelter.
-One minute of cranking will give you up to five minutes of radio time or over 30 minutes of flashlight power.
+This unit is particularly capable as an emergency radio because it can be self-powered by the included crank and also charged by solar power or by a micro USB cable.
+There’s a power bank for charging other USB compatible devices and a powerful, 50 lumen flashlight included, so this unit has truly been made with a disaster scenario in mind.
+This radio is impressively lightweight and compact at only 8 ounces, so it can come with you when you need to leave your shelter.
+One minute of cranking will give you up to 20 minutes of radio time or 30 minutes of flashlight power.
 It’s a portable power bank that if treated with care will provide you with unlimited juice for your devices.
 Stay tuned in to what’s happening from within and outside of your shelter and don’t miss any updates or announcements on the situation.

 Buy the Brolar Solar Crank NOAA Weather Radio with 2000mAh Power Bank, Flashlight, Reading Lamp and Survival Fire Starter here.